This program is administered

 by the Managed Risk Medical Insurance Board (MRMIB).

 How Do You Pay for AIM?

 The total cost is 1.5% of your adjusted annual household income after applying income deductions.
 You don’t have to pay this all at once.
 The AIM Program will divide the total cost into 12 monthly installments for you.
-You will need to send a $50 cashier's check or money order with your complete application.
-The money you send with your application goes toward your 1.5% cost.
-Personal checks are not accepted for this payment.

 Once you are accepted into the AIM Program, you will receive billing statements from the AIM Program.
 You are responsible for making your monthly payments even if you do not receive our monthly bill.
 Payments must be received by the 1st of each month.

 Mail your payments to:

 Or, you may choose to pay your 1.5% cost in one single payment with your application.
 A $50 discount will be given if you send your full 1.5% cost with your application.

 Remember, this cost covers you through the last day of the month in which the 60th day following the end of the pregnancy occurs.

 Please remember that it is very important that you do not fall behind on your payments.
 This could negatively affect your credit rating.
 If you do not pay your total cost on time, reminder notices will be sent to you.
 You will be reported to a credit reporting agency if you are more than 90 days late.
 This may impact your ability to receive credit in the future when buying a car or home or when applying for a credit card.
 If accounts are paid in full later, the credit reporting agency's records will be updated.